kermitt2/grobid/Readme.md

 - GROBID uses a [cascade of sequence labeling models](https://grobid.readthedocs.io/en/latest/Principles/#document-parsing-as-a-cascade-of-sequence-labeling-models) to parse a document.

-- The different models [do not work on text, but on **Layout Tokens**](https://grobid.readthedocs.io/en/latest/Principles/#layout-tokens-not-text) to exploit various visual/layout information avalable for every tokens.
+- The different models [do not work on text, but on **Layout Tokens**](https://grobid.readthedocs.io/en/latest/Principles/#layout-tokens-not-text) to exploit various visual/layout information available for every tokens.

 - GROBID does not use training data derived from existing publisher XML documents, but [small, high quality sets](https://grobid.readthedocs.io/en/latest/Principles/#training-data-qualitat-statt-quantitat) of manually labeled training data.

-- Technical choices and [default settings](https://grobid.readthedocs.io/en/latest/Principles/#balancing-accuracy-and-scalability) are driven by the ability to process PDF quickly, with commodity hardware and with good parallelization and scalabilty capacities.
+- Technical choices and [default settings](https://grobid.readthedocs.io/en/latest/Principles/#balancing-accuracy-and-scalability) are driven by the ability to process PDF quickly, with commodity hardware and with good parallelization and scalability capacities.

 Detailed end-to-end [benchmarking](https://grobid.readthedocs.io/en/latest/Benchmarking/) are available [GROBID documentation](https://grobid.readthedocs.org) and continuously updated.

 ## GROBID Modules

-A series of additional modules have been developed for performing __structure aware__ text mining directly on scholar PDF, reusing GROBID's PDF processing and sequence labelling weaponery:
+A series of additional modules have been developed for performing __structure aware__ text mining directly on scholar PDF, reusing GROBID's PDF processing and sequence labelling weaponry:

 - [software-mention](https://github.com/ourresearch/software-mentions): recognition of software mentions and associated attributes in scientific literature
 - [datastet](https://github.com/kermitt2/datastet): identification of named and implicit research datasets and associated attributes in scientific articles
 - [grobid-quantities](https://github.com/kermitt2/grobid-quantities): recognition and normalization of physical quantities/measurements
 - [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors): recognition of superconductor material and properties in scientific literature
-- [entity-fishing](https://github.com/kermitt2/entity-fishing), a tool for extracting Wikidata entities from text and document, which can also use Grobid to pre-process scientific articles in PDF, leading to more precise and relevant entity extraction and the capacity to annotate the PDF with interative layout
+- [entity-fishing](https://github.com/kermitt2/entity-fishing), a tool for extracting Wikidata entities from text and document, which can also use Grobid to pre-process scientific articles in PDF, leading to more precise and relevant entity extraction and the capacity to annotate the PDF with interactive layout
 - [dataseer-ml](https://github.com/dataseer/dataseer-ml): identification of sections and sentences introducing datasets in a scientific article, and classification of the type of these datasets
 - [grobid-ner](https://github.com/kermitt2/grobid-ner): named entity recognition
 - [grobid-astro](https://github.com/kermitt2/grobid-astro): recognition of astronomical entities in scientific papers